 The Earl of Sandwich is also an option; they have 2 breakfast choices – Croissant with jelly, or beans with toast a sausage and bacon.
 There is also the option of picking a fruit and yogurt for a mix match of items.
 The wait was longer than we cared for and the quality was lacking.
 On the plus side, it only cost 25euro for the 4 of us to eat.

 And finally, Starbucks seems to have a breakfast option as well for a decent price; pancakes and coffee for 9 euro.
-Same price as the parks croissant option only less crowded.
+The same price as the parks croissant option only less crowded.

 Our Experience with Disneyland Paris Meal Plans November 2017